DIY or Professional Fireworks?

 Bigger displays using consumer fireworks

-Many of our Forum members are involved in some quite big events for their schools, Scouts and villages.
+Many of my Forum members are involved in some quite big events for their schools, Scouts and villages.
 They buy and store the fireworks themselves and enjoy firing them.
 It’s perfectly legal and perfectly possible with sufficient planning.
 Some groups even prefer the sense of community a DIY display provides even when their budget could easily stretch to a professional show.

 For bigger DIY displays like this you need to consider various extra things including planning the display, safe storage, risk assessments, insurance and training your firers.